Hadis-jamali/Hadis-jamali/README.md

  - 💻 Currently, I'm a Frontend developer, I have experience in Html, Css, JavaScript, TypeScript and React.
  - 📫 How to reach me: hadisjamali95@gmail.com
- - ⚡ Fun fact: I'm a Psychologist and Frontend developer.
+ - ⚡ Fun fact : I'm a Psychologist and Frontend developer.

   Connect with me :